Skip to content

 • Minimum communication frequency (weekly calls, daily updates, etc.)

-• Content boundaries that must be respected
+• Content boundaries that must be respected without question

-• Contract length you’re comfortable with
+• Contract length you’re comfortable committing to

 • Maximum commission rate you’ll accept

-• Specific services you need (DM management, social media marketing, content strategy, etc.)
+• Specific services you actually need

 Step 2: Build Your Agency Shortlist